Cosmophasis umbratica: Reproduction

 Males become sexually mature before females.
 They are on the hunt for a suitable partner earlier on.
 During male to female interactions, skittering is one of the main ways to attract a female.
 Females tended to be drawn to the level of excitement the males displayed.
 Therefore, in the presence of females, males became eager and move their bodies back and forth.
 As the male attempts to mate with a female, there is a lot of decamping taking place.
 When a male faces the female and she doesn’t decamp, then the male will continue to skitter alongside her grabbing her attention.
 Furthermore, the male will drum and his posture straightens and he flexes his abdomen and displays his UV light.

 Sometimes, the female will try to gain the male’s attention.
 This is done by bending the abdomen and prodding onto the male.
 There is a game of “tag” between the male and female as one tries to grab the attention of the other.
 The females generally try to avoid the attention of the male for as long as possible before entertaining the male.

 The coupling time varies between each of the C. umbratica.
 Almost all couplings end with the females scurrying away.
 Females will not have just one partner throughout their lifespan.

 Consequences of sexual dimorphism

 The colorful bodily array on the spiders may benefit the males in terms of sexual selection.
 However, quite contrarily, the males do in fact have pay for it.
 The UV reflecting individuals can be easily spotted by predators.
 The level of attraction may increase potential mating options but it also increases the rate at which there are predators.
-The predators notice the glow that is embedded in the bodies of the males and if a predator were to have good eye sight, they’re able to spot the UV light from great lengths away.
+The predators notice the glow that is embedded in the bodies of the males and if a predator were to have good eyesight, they’re able to spot the UV light from great lengths away.